Mariano Martinez (entrepreneur): Early life

 Martinez was born in Dallas, Texas, in the Little Mexico neighborhood.
 Spanish was his first language, but when he was five years old, his family was the first Mexican-American family to move into Lakewood, Dallas, where he learned to speak English so he could attend school.
 At the age of nine, he began working in his father's Mexican restaurant as a busboy.
 He dropped out of high school to work.
 He also played electric bass guitar for a Dallas rock band, but found that he had only average talent as a musician, so decided to go back to school.
 He obtained his GED at the age of 21 and then an associate degree in business from El Centro College.
 In 1973, Mariano married Wanda Wade.

 Professional career

-In 1971, Martinez opened his, Mariano's Mexican Cuisine, in Dallas by selling everything he owned to obtain a S.B.A. loan.
+In 1971, Martinez opened his own restaurant, Mariano's Mexican Cuisine, in Dallas by selling everything he owned to obtain a S.B.A. loan.
 Mariano currently owns and operates five Mexican restaurants in North Texas that employ more than 600 people and serve 1.3 million guests per year.